Black Friday Sale! Use FRIYAY15 for up to 15% off* Hurry offer ends in<timer>

 What to pack to keep cosy indoors

-All of these items are perfect accompaniments for an Away Resorts UK hot tub holiday, where you spend the break flitting between cosiness indoors and out.
+If your winter break includes a hot tub or indoor pool (lucky you), don't forget your swimwear — an easy one to overlook, since it's not always front-of-mind in the colder months.
+All of these items are perfect accompaniments for an Away Resorts hot tub holiday, where you'll spend the break flitting between cosiness indoors and out.
 Starry skies, log-effect fires, and a mug of something warm and wonderful.
 Pure bliss.

 Winter holiday checklist for families